mscottreynolds/cse210-02/README.md

 # HiLo
-HiLo is a game a dealer will draw and display a card.
+HiLo is a game where a dealer will draw and display a card.
 The player will then make a guess if the next card will be higher or lower than the previously drawn card.
 Points are won or lost based on whether or not the player guessed correctly.
 This repeats until the game is over.

 ## Rules
 ---